cramosp/dbugger-game/README.md

   [X] The array of words changes every 5 points, following this order: colors, numbers and food.
 (For the presentation, this is changed to 2)

 - Milestone 8:
-  [ ] Implement shooting, the player can destroy the obstacles (not the objects). /\*\* Player shoots, but there's no collition detection yet.
+  [X] Implement shooting, the player can destroy the obstacles (not the objects).
   [X] Images for the rest of arrays.

 - Milestone 9: